Alita: Battle Angel (2019) is entertaining and visually exciting

 David has quite a broad taste in film which includes big budget blockbusters and small indie films; including International and Arthouse cinema.
 As long as it’s good in that particular genre, he’ll watch anything.

-Alita: Battle Angel is entertaining and visually exciting.
-A revived cyborg goes on a quest to find out who she is.
+Doctor Ido revives an abandoned cyborg.
+Unable to recall her past, Alita sets out on a dangerous quest to find out who and what she is.
 Review by David Axcell.
 This article is copyright owned by Keltar Limited.
 All rights reserved.
 Plagiarism or unauthorised copying is not permitted.
 All other copyrights remain the property of their respective owners.
-Posters, images and quotes [Credit: Alita: Battle Angel (2019) production and distribution companies].
-Trailer [Credit: 20th Century Fox UK – YouTube].
+Posters, images and quotes are the property of Lightstorm Entertainment, Troublemaker Studios, TSG Entertainment and Twentieth Century Fox.
+Trailer credit: 20th Century Fox UK – YouTube.